plugboard-dev/plugboard/README.md

 ## 🖋️ Key Features

-These are the key features of the core library for building and executing process models:

-- Classes containing core framework logic which can be extended to define domain specific model component logic.
+- **Reusable classes** containing the core framework, which you can extend to define your own model logic;
-- YAML model specification format for defining process models.
-- CLI commands for executing models locally or in cloud infrastructure.
+- **YAML model specification** format for saving model definitions, allowing you to run the same model locally or in cloud infrastructure;
-- Support for different simulation paradigms: realtime, discrete time, and discrete event.
-- Detailed logging of component inputs, outputs and state for monitoring and process mining or surrogate modelling use-cases.
+- A **command line interface** for executing models;
+- Built to handle the **data intensive simulation** requirements of industrial process applications;
-- Modern implementation with Python >= 3.12 based around asyncio with complete type annotation coverage.
+- Modern implementation with **Python 3.12 and above** based around **asyncio** with complete type annotation coverage.
-- Support for strongly typed data messages and validation based on pydantic.
-- Support for different parallelisation patterns such as: single-threaded with coroutines, single-host multi process, or distributed with Ray in Kubernetes.
-- Data exchange between components with popular messaging technologies like RabbitMQ and Google Pub/Sub.
-- Support for different message exchange patterns such as: one-to-one, one-to-many, many-to-one etc via a broker; or peer-to-peer with http requests.
-- Load and store data to/from models using various infrastructures such as blob stores and databases via provided integrations.

 ## 🔌 Installation